lh1207/LocoQuest/DESIGN.md

     - ![image](https://user-images.githubusercontent.com/100445409/215296810-21949c79-ca17-41f0-8f75-0233242b2453.png)

     - Class Diagram Description

-    -One or two lines for each class to describe  use of interfaces, JME classes, Dalvik (Android) classes and resources, interfaces, etc.  Don't worry about putting more than a few words to each class; this does not need to be thorough.
+       - One or two lines for each class to describe  use of interfaces, JME classes, Dalvik (Android) classes and resources, interfaces, etc.  Don't worry about putting more than a few words to each class; this does not need to be thorough.

     - Map Activity
         - Handles user interactions of the map, including zooming and panning, and displaying markers for benchmarks/scavenging locations.